gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Which rule created each model element
 * Which rules were involved in configuring a model element and the order in which they were applied

-The model report makes it much easier to see the effective configuration of the build, and comprehension of how it came to be.
+The model report makes it much easier to see the effective configuration of the build, and comprehend how it came to be.
 Future improvements to the model report will include:

 * Improved names/identifiers for rules